 1 tsp baking soda

-1/2 to 1 cup dark chocolate chunks or walnut pieces (I used Enjoy Life vegan dark chocolate chunks)
+1/2 to 1 cup dark chocolate chunks (such as Enjoy Life) or walnut pieces or 1/2 cup of each

-Preheat oven to 350F and grease an 8.5 x 4.5" standard loaf pan with coconut oil.
+Preheat oven to 350F and grease an 8.5 x 4.5" standard loaf pan with avocado or coconut oil.

-In a blender or food processor, blend together spinach, oil, coconut sugar, eggs, vanilla, and apple cider vinegar.
+In a blender or food processor, blend together spinach, oil, sweetener, eggs, vanilla, and apple cider vinegar.

 Put spinach mixture in a medium bowl, add mashed banana, and mix well.

-In a separate bowl, mix together cassava flour, hemp seeds, baking soda, cinnamon and salt.
+In a separate bowl, mix together cassava flour, almond flour, arrowroot flour, collagen peptides, baking soda, cinnamon, and salt.
 Add to wet ingredients and stir until just combined.
-Stir in chocolate chips or walnuts if using.
+Stir in chocolate chips and/or walnuts if using.

 Scrape the batter into prepared loaf pan.
 Bake for 45 to 50 minutes, or until toothpick inserted into middle of cake comes out clean.